gordonbay/Windows-On-Reins/README.md

 - Allow user to disable Cortana
 - Disable Software Protection Platform, licence checking
 - Disable SmartScreen Filter, it has a massive impact on running a program because its checks online how often people run this same program.
 By concept its weak, wont offer great security and has huge performance impact.
 Its non configurable too.
-- Disable BITS - Background Intelligent Transfer Service, DoSvc - Delivery Optimization, UsoSvc - Update Orchestrator Service, DusmSvc - Data Usage, the all showed the same behavior, its aggressive bandwidth eating will interfere with you online gameplay, work and navigation.
-Its aggressive disk usable will reduce your HDD or SSD lifespan
+- Disable BITS - Background Intelligent Transfer Service, UsoSvc - Update Orchestrator Service, DusmSvc - Data Usage, the all showed the same behavior, its aggressive bandwidth eating will interfere with you online gameplay, work and navigation.
+Its aggressive disk usable will reduce your HDD or SSD lifespan.
+- Disable DoSvc (Delivery Optimization), it overrides the windows updates opt-out user option, turn your pc into a p2p peer for Windows updates, mining your network performance and compromises your online gameplay, work and navigation.
 - Disable wlidsvc service, due to conflicts with some games
 - Disable Fax service
 - Disable Xbox Dvr, its may cause fps problems on some games